day in Barcelona

 For a day (or two) in Barcelona, I recommend getting a Hola Barcelona travel card.
 With it, you can basically travel unlimited using bus, metro or local train within the city Zone 1.
 It also includes a return trip with the airport metro link.
 It costs €16.40 for 2 days.

-If you plan to pack in visits to many attractions or museums during your time here, it’s a good idea to purchase a Barcelona Card – this is different from a travel card but includes public transport as well as entry to many popular sights and museums.
-Prices are €48 for a 3 day card.
+If you plan to pack in visits to many attractions or museums during your time here, it’s a good idea to purchase a Barcelona Card.
+This is different from a travel card but includes public transport as well as discounts to many popular sights and museums.
+Prices are from €27 for express and €55 for a 72-hr card.

 Barcelona Airport Metro L9 metro connects the Airport to the city centre.
 Board at the T1 or T2 stop at the airport.
 The tickets for just the airport link cost about €5 one way.
 There are vending machines at the metro station where you can buy tickets.
-The TMB public transport buses are another good option from the airport and one way tickets costs about €2.40.
+TMB public transport buses are another good option from the airport – one way ticket ~2.40 EUR.

-Public transport and walking can take you to all important sights in town!
+Public transport and walking can take you to all important sights in town.
 Now that we’ve covered some basic travel info, let’s see what we can do in a day in Barcelona!

-Stay off at Universitat metro station and walk along admiring the Art Nouveau architecture around.
-Let’s start the day by grabbing a coffee (or matcha latte, like I did) from Starbucks at Plaça de la Universitat.
-Spot the historic gothic buildings of The University of Barcelona and from there, walk towards the central square of Barcelona.
+8-9AM: Board the metro and stay off at Universitat metro station.
+Start the day by grabbing a coffee (or matcha latte, like I did) from Starbucks at Plaça de la Universitat.
+Walk along, admiring the Art Nouveau architecture around.

-Basílica de la Sagrada Família is the most famous church in Spain and the unfinished masterpiece of Gaudi.
-Stay off at Monumental or Sagrada Familia metro station.
+10AM: Stay off at Monumental or Sagrada Familia metro station.
 This is the top sight to see and an important landmark in Barcelona.
-Check the website for info on it’s history and guided tours (that would take around 45 minutes and we chose to skip it): sagradafamilia.org
+Check the website for info on its history and guided tours (it takes around 45 minutes): sagradafamilia.org

 Barcelona Cathedral.

-Something I very much wanted to see, but was unsuccessful in finding, were the ruins of the Temple of Augustus.
+Something I wanted to see, but was unsuccessful in finding, were the ruins of the Temple of Augustus.
 The remnant pillars (now restored) are hidden somewhere between the streets in the Gothic Quarter.
-‘Muhba Temple d’August’ – this link takes you to it’s location.
+Muhba Temple d’August – this link takes you to its location.

 Now, perhaps there’s time to visit the museum here: Barcelona History Museum (MUHBA)

-If you still have the time and energy after this, it’s worth visiting the Parc Güell gardens, also the plan and design of Gaudi.
-From there, you will have incredible views over the city.
-It’s open to the public 9:30-17:30 and the entry costs 10€/person.
+4PM: It’s worth visiting the Parc Güell gardens in the evening to admire another design of Gaudi.
+From here, you will have incredible views over the city.
+It’s open to the public 9:30-19:30 in season and the entry fee is €10.

-Where to eat
+Where to eat in Barcelona

 Veggie Garden